jmsmith23/Unit-2-Project/README.md

 7. When VS Code opens you will want to open the terminal at the bottom of the screen and type `npm i` to install all of the packages needed to run the app.
 The packages installed include mongoose, morgan, express, jsonwebtoken, bcrypt, dotenv as well as jest, supertest, mongodb-memory-server, and artillery (at version 1.7.9 intentionally) as dev dependencies.

 8. Next, in your terminal, you will have to touch a file called `.env`.
 This file contains sensitive information which is why it is listed in the .gitignore file.
-The .gitignore file will keep this information from being posted to github or making it public in any way.
+The .gitignore file will keep this information from being made public in any way.

 9. In the `.env` file, create an environment variable called `MONGO_URI=`.
 After the "=" paste in your personal URI string to connect to the database (ex. `MONGO_URI= mongodb://myDBReader:D1fficultP%40ssw0rd@mongodb0.example.com:27017/?authSource=admin`).You will also want to make another variable called `SECRET=` which will contain your password for your authorization token.
 Use this site (https://emn178.github.io/online-tools/sha256.html) to create a hash of your password to keep it secret and paste it into your .env (ex `SECRET= 123456....`)